About the Senoia Area Historical Society

 Dennis is the SAHS Treasurer and semi-retired after a long professional career in financial services.
 Dennis is also active in several civic and philanthropic organizations and is an avid skier and outdoorsman.

 Brooks is a Member-at-Large of the SAHS and is a local pastor at Community Bible Church.
-Brooks hails from South Florida, is an avid cat lover and has been married to his wife, Monica, for over 42 years.
+Brooks hails from South Florida and has been married to his wife, Monica, for over 42 years.

 Skip is a Member-at-Large of the SAHS with a long career in management consulting and enterprise sales.
 Skip has been active around the country in historical preservation organizations and activities.